|

 Carey,

-Christopher Paul - "The Archaeology of Khokarsa"
+Christopher Paul - "The Archaeology of Khokarsa Sources in Farmer's

 In this article Carey gives a detailed look at the many sources